Home Alone 4: Production

 Home Alone 4 was filmed in Cape Town, South Africa.

 Release

 Home media

 Home Alone 4 premiered on ABC on November 3, 2002, as the first episode of the forty-seventh season of The Wonderful World of Disney.
-It was later released on DVD by Fox Home Entertainment on September 2, 2003.
+It was later released on DVD by 20th Century Fox Home Entertainment on September 2, 2003.

 Streaming

 In November 2020, Disney began to feature the first three Home Alone films on their streaming service Disney+ in celebration of the first film's 30th anniversary.
 The fourth and fifth installments were released on HBO Max and were added to Disney+ on December 17, 2021.

 Reception

-Critical response
+Home Alone 4 received generally negative reviews.
 Clint Morris at Moviehole gave Home Alone 4 one out of five stars, writing, "From the unappealing cheapish opening titles to the murky production values, it's immediately obvious Home Alone 4 isn't playing in the same park as its beloved predecessor... sad".
 Joly Herman of Common Sense Media also rated the film one out of five stars and wrote, "recycled gags with none of the original's charm".
 Jerry Roberts of Armchair Media gave the film one out of four stars.
 Sue Robinson of Radio Times gave the film one out of five stars, writing that, "you have to wonder why they bothered".